 By purchasing an immediate annuity, you are able to select the times and stations where you generate an income – or structure your payments so you receive them for the rest of your life.

 Another option that usually offers a higher payout, especially over a lifetime, is a Fixed Index Annuity.
 With this option, you’ll receive lifetime income benefits after paying for the additional costs of a rider.
 While this isn’t the best option for everyone, it might make sense for your situation if securing a lifetime income stream is extremely important to you and you aren’t worried about additional, upfront costs.

 When you evaluate lifetime benefits, make sure the advisor you’re working with is able to choose among several different annuity options.
-Since rates are constantly changing, you’ll want to evaluate and compare several options to make sure you are truly getting the best deal.
+Since rates are constantly changing, you’ll want to evaluate and compare several annuity quote options to make sure you are truly getting the best deal.
 While it’s smart to lean on your advisor for help, you should also verify he or she isn’t pushing you towards an annuity that will pay them a higher commission.
 That’s one thing I’ve seen happen far too often, and it’s something I caution my clients against all the time.

 Question #3: Are you interested in passing more on to your heirs than you currently have?

 While annuities come in all shapes, structures, and sizes, many offer additional benefits or “riders” you can puchase.
 One of these additional benefits is a death benefit rider.
 With this option, the amount you invest into the annuity usually has a growth rate attached to it.
 Once you pass away, this guaranteed growth rate can be passed on to your heirs.